|

 Photograph Collection, 1910-1911

-34 b&w copy prints
+34 B/W copy prints

 SWCPC 360

-Bulks with images of public and private buildings in Farwell, Texas
+Bulks with images of public

-He collected early promotional materials on the development of Parmer County, Texas.
+the development of Parmer County, Texas.

 Ferguson, Joe

-Photograph collection, 1930-1940
+Photograph Collection, 1930-1940

 38 copy prints

-SWCPC 356, E7
+SWCPC 356 E7

-Contains personal and business photographs of Joe Ferguson and his
+business photographs of Joe Ferguson and his family (1930-1940), and also

-family (1930-1940), and also includes a photograph of the band with Gene Autry.
+includes a photograph of the band with Gene Autry.
+Joe Ferguson was a member of

-Joe Ferguson was a member of Bob Wills' and the Texas Playboys' band during the 1930s.
+Bob Wills' and the Texas Playboys' band during the 1930s.

 Ferris, Jackie